 The best way to see Chamarel is to join this enormous full-day tour, which covers nearly all of the area's highlights.

 Blue Bay is one of the most famous tourist destinations in Mauritius.
-With its stunning beaches and crystal-clear waters, it is undoubtedly a spot where you will want to spend a significant amount of time.
+With its stunning beachesand crystal-clear waters, it is undoubtedly a spot where you will want to spend a significant amount of time.
+A young tourist scuba diving in Blue Bay Marine Park with a Puffer fish

 The Blue Bay Marine Park is located on the southeast coast of Mauritius, close to the airport and various hotels, all of which are within walking distance, making it extremely handy.